613WePleadTheSecond/ccwnj/docs/index.md

     (2) **Check 2:** $150 payable to your municipality
       > If submitted to the superintendent, you only need one check in the amount of $200 payable to "State Of New Jersey - Treasurer"

-1. **Live Fire Training**: Contact your local shooting range for qualifications.
-This involves taking the HQC1 or HQC2 test.
+1. **Training certificate**: Contact your local shooting range for qualifications.
+This involves live fire training (practice or you will fail)
-   Submit proof of qualification with a certified firearms instructor along with firearms instructor proof of certification
 4. **Fingerprinting**: If you've had this done for your FID card you may be able to use those.
 Ask your PD

 ---